 Assessment times may be longer if the proposal is complex or if it takes the applicant a long time to answer information requests from the Department.

-Approved proposals must start construction within 12 months.
+Applicants are expected to start construction of approved proposals within 12 months.
 Applicants must show proof of their capability to do this as part of the expression of interest process.

 More information